Samrat001/Driver-Drowsiness-Detection/README.md

 # Driver-Drowsiness-Detection

 I am adding this <a href="https://guides.github.com/features/mastering-markdown/#:~:text=Markdown%20is%20a%20lightweight%20and%20easy-to-use%20syntax%20for,the%20Markdown%20format%20makes%20styled%20collaborative%20editing%20easy">link</a> in case you dont know how to write in Readme files.
-Wahtever notes or short summary you want to make, you can do it in Readme files associated with your name.
+Whatever notes or short summary you want to make, you can do it in Readme files associated with your name.

 https://www.sciencedirect.com/science/article/pii/S0001457517304347